kulkultech/open-source/en_ID/pages/internship.md

 Log into your GitHub account then **stars** the following repositories

-- [Ngecilin](https://github.com/kulkultech/ngecilin) - A Browser Extension to shorten any URL with only 2-clicks.
+- [Ngecilin][Ngecilin] - A Browser Extension to shorten any URL with only 2-clicks.
 - [tinyurl-client](https://github.com/kulkultech/tinyurl-client) - A Library to use TinyURL API in the Browser.
 - [jumpstart-swe](https://github.com/kulkultech/jumpstart-swe) - A project to help aspiring software engineers to thrive.